aleph2c/miros/docs/_sources/i_test_with_trace.rst.txt

 That is something that shouldn't change over time, it looks like something we could use as a test specification.
 The only problem is that when we run the code in the future and generate a new trace we get a trace with a pre-pended date timestamp.
-We can get around this issue like so:
+We can get around this issue like this:

 .. _stripped_example: